iaincollins/icarus/README.md

 ## Development (cross platform)

-You can run ICARUS Terminal in development mode by starting the service with the web interface alongside it.
-Both must be running at the same time for the interface to be accessible.
-You should start the web inteface first to avoid the service halting because it cannot find the web UI.
+You can run ICARUS Terminal in development mode, without buiding a native binary.

-All you need installed is Node.js and ideally have configured a `.env` file to point to some save game data.
+All you need installed is Node.js installed.

-* `npm run dev:web` start the web interface (has hot reloading)
+* `npm install`
-* `npm run dev:service` start the service (does not have hot reloading)
+* `npm run dev`

-* You can access the UI via http://localhost:3300
+You can access the UI via http://localhost:3300

+Note: You may also need to create a `.env` file with a `LOG_DIR` entry so it can find your game data - see `.env-example`.

 ## Contributing / Feedback